 The IRS doesn’t want to wait until you file your tax return to begin collecting taxes from you, either.
-You must pay your estimated income taxes and self-employment taxes quarterly as the year goes on.
+You must pay estimated income taxes and self-employment taxes quarterly as the year goes on.
 Otherwise, you’ll end up paying interest and possibly penalties.

 What If the IRS Asks for Proof?

 The need for keeping meticulous records can’t be overstated.
-A lot more taxpayers can be expected to make this transition in 2018 now that hobby expenses are no longer deductible so that the IRS will be keeping a close eye on this situation going forward, so be ready to prove that you mean business.
+A lot more taxpayers can be expected to make this transition while the TCJA remains in effect and hobby expenses are no longer deductible through at least 2025.
+The IRS will keep a close eye on this situation going forward, so be ready to prove that you mean business.

-The Balance does not provide tax, investment, or financial services and advice.
-The information is being presented without consideration of the investment objectives, risk tolerance, or financial circumstances of any specific investor and might not be suitable for all investors.
-Past performance is not indicative of future results.
-Investing involves risk, including the possible loss of principal.
+NOTE: The Balance does not provide tax or investment advice.
+This information is presented without consideration of the risk tolerance or financial circumstances of any specific taxpayer and might not be suitable for everyone.
+Consider consulting with a tax professional if you're considering launching your own business.

 IRS.
 "Five Things to Remember About Hobby Income and Expenses."
 Accessed Dec.
 16, 2020.

 IRS.
 "2020 Schedule C Profit or Loss From Business."
 Accessed Dec.
 16, 2020.

 IRS.
 "How Do You Distinguish Between a Business and a Hobby?"
 Accessed Dec.
 16, 2020.